MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 --->

 > [!NOTE]
 > The Aspen-11 QPU has been deprecated.
-Details TBD.

 Rigetti's targets correspond to a **No Control Flow** profile.
 For more information about this target profile and its limitations, see [Understanding target profile types in Azure Quantum](xref:microsoft.quantum.target-profiles#create-and-run-applications-for-no-control-flow-profile-targets).